cbmarc/EAN128-4php/README.md

 Usage
 -----

 Once you have installed EAN128-4php in your project you're ready to use it.
-This library is built as a module (not as a class).
+This library can be used the way that best feets your needs:

-There are two options for basic usage:
+1. Including EAN128-4php.php and just invoking it to create a file:

 ```php
 <?php